Receiving SNMP traps is the opposite to querying SNMP-enabled devices.

 Usually, traps are sent upon some condition change and the agent connects to the server on port 162 (as opposed to port 161 on the agent side that is used for queries).
 Using traps may detect some short problems that occur amidst the query interval and may be missed by the query data.

-Receiving SNMP traps in Zabbix is designed to work with snmptrapd and one of the built-in mechanisms for passing the traps to Zabbix - either a Perl script or SNMPTT.
+Receiving SNMP traps in Zabbix is designed to work with snmptrapd and one of the mechanisms for passing the traps to Zabbix - either a Bash or Perl script or SNMPTT.

 The workflow of receiving a trap: